10 App Engagement Strategies That Must Not Be Avoided

 3. UI Modifications – Regularly Upgrading the User Interface

-The progressive improvements increases the user’s commitment and retention.
+The progressive improvements increase the user’s commitment and retention.
 Nevertheless, crashes and glitches are common when released.
 But if the app lags, crashes with longer load times – consumers cannot acknowledge any of these variables and the retention rate and metrics are impacted.

 4. Push Notifications – Triggering Notification on the Basis of User App Activity